jaxon-php/jaxon-toastr/README.md

 This can be disabled by setting the `assets.include.toastr` option to `false`.

-The options of the Toastr library can be set under the `toastr.options.` section of the Xajax configuration.
+The options of the Toastr library can be set under the `toastr.options.` section of the Jaxon configuration.
 See [here](http://codeseven.github.io/toastr/demo.html) for the full list of options.

 Usage